 Our Tax Loss Harvesting+ can help you capture any losses in your portfolio and use them to help lower your tax bill at the end of the year.
 You can offset up to $3,000 of ordinary income every year with tax losses, which can be a substantial savings.

 Each of your goals has its own target asset allocation.
 We monitor every goal daily, and will rebalance when your goal’s allocation drift passes above our thresholds.
 This helps to maintain your selected allocation level and buys depreciated assets at a lower price.
-Rest assured, Betterment will never cause short-term capital gains tax to rebalance your portfolio.
+Our tax minimization algorithm seeks to select the lowest tax impact lots, and stops before selling any lots that would realize short-term capital gains when possible.

 Keeping Your Goals on Track